packit/packit.dev/content/docs/CLI/propose-downstream.md

   upstream release tarball and uploads it to the lookaside cache.
 [This is required by the Fedora Packaging Guidelines](https://fedoraproject.org/wiki/Packaging:SourceURL#Referencing_Source).
-  Then it takes the spec file from the upstream repo, copies it downstream (while also all the files set in the `synced_files`) and creates the downstream PR.
+Then it copies the files listed in `files_to_sync` (which by default includes the spec file) from the upstream repo to downstream and creates the downstream PR.

 ## Help